 5. Why is the content generated?
 What was its purpose?
 Is it a campaign, a complaint or simply a user’s opinion?

-The next step is to rank and prioritise your observations based upon these five criteria.
+The next step is to rank and prioritize your observations based on these five criteria.

 How important is it to your social media marketing strategy?